lsolbach/TemplateEngine/README.md

 The soulspace.org TemplateEngine is as you might have guessed a template engine written in Java.
-It consists of a presentation language and an engine for processing the language and transforming and emitting texts.
+It consists of a template language and an engine for processing the language and transforming and emitting texts.

 Features: